 The following formula is used to calculate a journal impact factor.

 - Cy is the total number of citations in the current year

 - Py-1 is the total amount of citable publications in the previous year

 - Py-2 is the total amount of citable publications in the year 2 years before the current year

 Impact Factor Definition

 What is an impact factor?
-An impact factor, also know as a journal impact factor, is a measure of the relative importance of an academic journal that is based on the number of citations the journal receives relative to the number of publications it published in the previous two years.
+An impact factor, also known as a journal impact factor is a measure of the relative importance of an academic journal that is based on the number of citations the journal receives relative to the number of publications it published in the previous two years.

 How to calculate impact factor?